NathaliaReyes/personal-portfolio/README.md

 # 💼personal portfolio

-Welcome to the personal portfolio of Silvia Reyes, a comprehensive showcase of my work and skills.
+Welcome to my Portfolio👩🏻‍💻, a comprehensive showcase of my work and skills.
 This portfolio is a single-page application built using React and Node.js, featuring a polished user interface with engaging animations.
 The portfolio is divided into four main sections: About Me, Portfolio, Contact, and Resumé.

 Upon opening the application, you're greeted with the About Me section, providing a brief introduction and highlighting my professional journey.
 The Portfolio section showcases my work samples, demonstrating my experience and proficiency in building single-page applications.
 The Contact section offers a direct line of communication through a form, and the Resumé section includes a downloadable copy of my resumé for further details about my qualifications.